earthly/website/blog/_posts/2021-12-20-golang-http.md

 My current plan is to build a command-line client for this service next.
 This should make it a bit easier to use – and I also really want to develop a command-line client.
 After that, I'm thinking about adding other features, but I'll keep those to myself for now.

 Two minor improvements I explored but then abandoned were better validation of the JSON coming in using `gojsonschema` and testing with `net/http/httptest`, but if the solution grows, I might revisit those.

-If you want to be notified about the next installment, sign up for the newsletter.
+If you want to be notified about the next installment, sign up for the newsletter:

+{% include cta/embedded-newsletter.html %}